AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/prepare-for-your-event.md

    ![](assets/image2016-4-7-16-3a49-3a7.png)

-1. ...and indicates when the task is complete.&nbsp;
+1. ...and indicates when the task is complete.

    ![](assets/ten.png)